IncDrops/PollitGo/Users/testing/projects/nextn/README.md

         ```bash
         gcloud beta builds triggers update PollitGo --region=YOUR_TRIGGER_REGION --update-logging=NONE
         ```
-4. These commands directly modify the trigger's configuration to satisfy the logging requirement that the UI might not expose.
+4. These commands directly modify the trigger's configuration to satisfy the logging storage requirement that the Cloud Console UI might not expose for user-managed service accounts under certain organization policies.
 5. After successfully running the `gcloud` command, try to **Run** the trigger again from the Cloud Console or redeploy from Firebase Studio.
 This "Failed to trigger build..." error should now be resolved.
-If the build starts but fails later, check the build logs for new errors.
+If the build starts but fails later (e.g., with "Firebase is blocking Next"), check the build logs for those new errors.

 ### E. GIT PUSH / SYNC FAILURES ("Red X", Push Rejected)